Scleral Contact Lenses for Sjogren’s Syndrome

 Due to their larger diameter and custom fit, scleral lenses don’t move around as much as conventional lenses.
 This boosts visual acuity and reduces irritation.

-If your eyes feel parched and gritty, contact Melania Napolitano, O.D. for a comprehensive eye exam to determine whether you have dry eye syndrome and to discuss whether your symptoms could be due to Sjorgren’s syndrome.
+If your eyes feel parched and gritty, contact Dr. Melania and Dr. Maria for a comprehensive eye exam to determine whether you have dry eye syndrome and to discuss whether your symptoms could be due to Sjorgren’s syndrome.

 Call the 20/20 Eye Care today to schedule your consultation.